 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It may not have been reviewed, approved or otherwise endorsed by the credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Nov 12, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Nov 12, 2018.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 In this review, we’ll evaluate how the Walmart MoneyCard® works and how it compares to other prepaid cards.

 How the Walmart MoneyCard® works